nuggreat/kOS-scripts/Advanced Print/README.md

     "." will become the string "point"
     "#" will become the string "supercalifragilisticexpialidocious"
     "%" will become the string "abcdefghijklmnopqrstuvwxyz0123456789"

+## Functions

+### adv_print_config

+  used to set of the configure the various options about the adv_print function

+**Parameter(s) and return value(s)**

+  five optional parameter

+    1) the basic timing unit in seconds needed for the superior information delivery format that advanced print lib uses defaulted to 0.1 seconds
+    2) a flag for if the adv_print function should display the superior information format on the terminal defaulted to false, true will display on the terminal
+    3) a flag for if the adv_print function should convey the superior information format through sound defaulted to true, true will play the sound
+    4) the frequency in Hz of the sound used to convey the superior information format defaulted to 440 Hz
+    5) the volume of the sound used to convey the superior information format defaulted to 1, the loudest setting

+  no return value

+**Notes about function**

+  this function is used to customize how the superior information format will be conveyed

 ## Local Functions